Nathan: This dude who’s more arrogant than me told me to write about drug dealing.

 Step 1: Locate your Clientele

 If you attend high school or college, and you can’t locate your clientele, you either live in the most backwater place imaginable or you are a total moron, and I am honestly surprised you can read.

 If you do not attend college or high school, my advice to you is to find the nearest college or high school and keep your ears open.
 Eventually, you will hear kids talking about this one guy they know (and yes, it’s usually a guy) who does more drugs than anyone they’ve ever seen.
 After you hear this name a few hundred times, you can be dead sure that you’ve found your new friend for life.
-Find this guy and hang out.
-I guarantee you, he’ll be fun to party with, and he’ll be the key to getting into the softer side of the business (selling at schools, parties, friends’ houses, etc.).
+But always run a background check on him to avoid tangling yourself up in any trouble.
+Then find this guy and hang out.
+I guarantee you, he’ll be fun to party with, and he’ll be the key to getting into the softer side of the business (selling at schools, parties, friends’ houses, etc).

 Please do not go out to bars or rougher parts of town and try to sell anything.
 You’ve got a lot to learn before you can get there.